astaqc/gitfun/README.md

 # Usage

-For initial push to the remote remote
+For initial push to the remote Repository

 ``fun initpush -url <link_of_the_github_repo> ``